isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-wood-texture-with-acrylics/index.md

 Select appropriate primer for the wood texture (this should be determined by the final acrylic paint you want to use).
 Prepare the primer according to the manufacturers instructions.
 Then, coat the wood texture entirely sing a paintbrush.
 Primer is recommended for rough grain wood texture, newly painted wood structure, or aging wood texture that is under paint restoration.
-Primer improves the stickiness quality of the final paint layer.�Some finish paints are self-priming.
+Primer improves the stickiness quality of the final paint layer.Some finish paints are self-priming.
 In such cases, you will not require to prime your surface.
 Also, you can determine the type of wood not to prime according to the nature of wood grain orientation and texture strength.
 ### d.
 Acrylic Paint Selection
 When selecting the